PullRequestTimeout/PullRequestTimeout/README.md

 # About Me

 Hi, I'm Jacob!
-Snowboarder, mountain biker, adventurer, coffee nerd, and web developer from Australia, living in British Columbia, Canada.
+Snowboarder, mountain biker, coffee nerd, and web developer from Australia, living in British Columbia, Canada.
 Currently building a couple of projects with vanilla JS while learning React.

 ## Current Projects